sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 #  Change Log

+Changes from version 03 to version 04:

+* Re-index label values in the CDDL.
+* Added a section describing the CoSWID model in detail.
+* Created IANA registries for entity-role and version-scheme

+Changes from version 02 to version 03:

+* Updated CDDL to allow for a choice between a payload or evidence
+* Re-index label values in the CDDL.
+* Added item definitions
+* Updated references for COSE, CBOR Web Token, and CDDL.

+Changes from version 01 to version 02:

+* Added extensions for Firmware and CoSWID use as Reference Integrity Measurements (CoSWID RIM)
+* Changes meta handling in CDDL from use of an explicit use of items to a more flexible unconstrained collection of items.
+* Added sections discussing use of COSE Signatures and CBOR Web Tokens

 Changes from version 00 to version 01:

 * Added CWT usage for absolute SWID paths on a device